-Reduce on sweet foods like soda, candy, ice cream, cakes and buns, especially for everyday purposes.
+Avoid eating sweet foods like soda, candy, ice cream, cakes and buns, especially for everyday purposes.
 In particular, you should avoid soda and other sweet drinks, as it is easy to drink large amounts without even noticing it.
-When eating out at restaurants in Hong Kong, ask for unsweetened drinks, sauces and soups.
+When eating out at restaurants, ask for unsweetened drinks, sauces and foods.

 Do different sorts of sugar have different effects on health?

 Glucose and fructose react differently in the body.
 However in normal amounts, fructose does not appear to be worse for health than glucose.
 On the other hand, large amounts of fructose appear to affect the fat deposits, sometimes the liver, and may also impair the blood fats.

 High fructose corn syrup, which is common in beverages from the United States, is a mixture of fructose and glucose, often in the same proportions as sucrose.
 High fructose corn syrup is therefore neither better nor worse than plain sugar.

 There are both natural and artificial sweeteners on the markets today.
 We mainly use stevia for our foods.
 It is also good to get accustomed to eating less sweet for certain dishes instead of adding sweetener.